yaokai-liu/xParse/README.md

 `Label`s can be created by `=` after a `ReObj`, also can be used led by `@` or `$`.

-When a label is creating, it will refer to the previous `ReObj`, and create a capture to store its last matching result.
+When a label is creating, it will name to the previous `ReObj`, and create a capture to store its last matching result.

 Specially, in xParse, when call a label, its name can be a rule name, or a token.